davenverse/shellfish/docs/introduction/index.md

 (num + num) == (2 + 2)
 ```

-It may seem trivial, but that's not allways the case:
+It may seem trivial, but that's not always the case:

 ```scala mdoc
 import scala.util.Random